pioio/ezcli/docs/settings.md

 ### parent
 Whether to also include tasks from the closest parent's directory's tasks.py
 TASKCLI_CFG_PARENT

+### parent_task_filter
+Custom python function to filter which tasks to include from a parent taskfile.
+Set in your main taskfile via 'tt.config' field.
+(no env var)

 ### extra_tasks_alias_namespace
 What string to prefix to task aliases when merging tasks with a different tasks.py.
 See also: TASKCLI_EXTRA_TASKS_PY_FILENAMES